MED0001151603 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here

 Who is a Suitable Candidate for Facial Feminisation Surgery?

-• The look of your face is not representative for how you feel
+• The appearance of your face is not representative of how you feel

 • You want to get rid of masculine features in your face so others see you as a woman